 |Study Period||Start date||Census date||WW date||End date|

-- Apply the concept of Indigenous lifeworlds to generate understanding of the social, cultural, economic and political realities of Palawa life in Tasmania by comparing the similarities and differences of the Palawa lifeworld with that of other distinctive Indigenous peoples.
+- Apply the concept of Indigenous lifeworlds to generate understanding of the social, cultural, economic and political realities of Palawa/Aboriginal life in Lutruwita/Tasmania.

-- Describe the ways in which the criticality of the relationship to Country is expressed and practiced within the Indigenous Lifeworld in Tasmania and elsewhere.
+- Describe the ways in which the criticality of the relationship to Country is expressed and practiced within Indigenous Lifeworlds

-- Explain and reflect how the Indigenous Lifeworld differs from the non-Indigenous Lifeworlds and how Lifeworld differences impact on relations between Indigenous and non-Indigenous groups in Tasmania and Australia.
+- Explain and reflect on how Indigenous Lifeworld differs from non-Indigenous Lifeworlds and how these Lifeworld differences shape relations between Indigenous and non-Indigenous groups in Australia.

 If you have any questions in relation to the fees, please contact UConnect or more information is available on StudyAssist.